 It’s waterproof and submersible up to 25 feet, so it’s great for training hunting dogs.
 The battery life is good, and it recharges in about two hours.

-Ultimately, the SportDOG Brand 425 might just be the best collar on the market — and it’s certainly the most advanced.
+Ultimately, the SportDOG Brand 425 might just be the best shock collar for large dogs on the market — and it’s certainly the most advanced.
 All those features don’t do you much good, though, if you never learn how to use them.

 4. DOG CARE Dog Shock Collar